Holy Himalaya Eco Trek

 6 Hours

 Today, prioritising acclimatisation, we depart from our tea house and ascend through picturesque rhododendron bushes via stone stairs towards the Khongma La pass at 3,890m.
 With the pass reachable in about an hour, our guide may encourage further exploration if we're feeling adventurous.
-After soaking in the breathtaking views, we descend back to Khongma, feeling energised and well-adjusted to the altitude.
-This strategic acclimatisation prepares us for tomorrow's challenge as we gear up to tackle the four passes ahead, starting with the Khongma La.
-Our time spent at altitude today ensures we're in optimal condition to tackle the rugged terrain and high altitudes awaiting us on the next leg of our Makalu Base Camp Trek.
+After catching the breathtaking views, we start going back to Khongma, full of energy and well acclimatized.
+This is strategic acclimatization, getting us ready for tomorrow as we get ready to tackle the four passes ahead, with the Khongma La first.
+The time we spend at altitude today means we are in optimal condition to tackle the rugged terrain and high altitudes awaiting us on the next leg of our Makalu Base Camp Trek.

 8